-Complete and integrated Contract Documents are critical to the successful execution of the design and construction of the DTS Project House.
-Exposing every construction condition to scrutiny in the documentation process is critical, especially in a building with an open plan and exposed structure.
-There is no place to conceal unplanned infrastructure and almost every trace of the construction process is visible in the finished building.
+Complete and integrated Contract Documents are critical to the execution of the design and construction of the DTS Project House.
+It is critical to expose every construction condition to scrutiny in the documentation process as almost every trace of the construction process is exposed in the finished building.
+It is also critical that all building systems be considered, integrated, and documented as in a building with an open plan and exposed structure there is no place to conceal unplanned infrastructure.

-A disciplined process of complete documentation is a way of exposing both the visible and hidden relationships among the building’s various elements, components, and materials so that these relationships are planned and are not accidental.
-Properly planned resolutions can reinforce the architectural agenda while unresolved accidents tend to distract from the architectural agenda.
-Documentation forces planned resolutions, but no matter how extensive, documentation cannot anticipate every physical condition.
-But a sufficiently systematized approach to detailing and documentation can make it more likely that “accidents” fall within acceptable parameters.
+A disciplined process of documentation exposes both the visible and hidden relationships among the building’s various elements, components, and materials so that these relationships are fully planned and intentional, and not accidental.
+Properly planned construction resolutions reinforce the architectural agenda while unresolved accidents tend to distract from the clarity of the expression.
+Although extensive and thorough documentation provides for most construction resolutions, the documentation cannot anticipate every physical construction condition.
+But a sufficiently systematized approach to detailing and documentation can make it more likely that “accidents” fall within parameters that allow for acceptable resolutions.

-Although Contract Documents must fully resolve at critical points in the project process what is to be built and how it is to be built, Contract Documents must also not become static.
-We must be willing to revise Contract Documents to reflect both innovations happening in real time and the input of additional sources, such as artisans, that are introduced at different points in the project process.
-Contract Documents should sufficiently expose the physical relationships of elements so that when we revise one element we are aware of how the revision physically affects other elements.
-The physical relationship of the various elements in the finished building are a direct result of how we document these relationships in the Contract Documents.
+It is an apparent contradiction that Contract Documents must fully resolve what is to be built and how it is to be built at critical points in the project process, such as when submitting for permits, but the Contract Documents must not become static.
+Contract Documents must be revised to reflect material and industry innovations happening in real time and the input of additional sources, such as artisans, that are introduced at different points in the project process.
+Contract Documents should sufficiently confirm and expose the conceptual and physical relationships of elements so that when we revise one element we are aware of how the revision conceptually and physically affects other elements.
+The physical relationship of the various elements in the finished building are a direct result of how we resolve and document these relationships in the Contract Documents.

-Significant architecture requires both a clear architectural agenda and Contract Documents sufficiently clear to make the architectural agenda tangible in a finished building.
-The architectural agenda is totally dependent on the Contract Documents to make it real and meaningful.
+In today’s construction environment, significant architecture requires both a clear architectural agenda and Contract Documents sufficiently clear to show how that agenda will be made tangible.
+The Contract Documents do not need to explain why but how the building is to be built.
+The architect’s agenda and intentions are totally dependent on the Contract Documents to make them real and thus meaningful.
 A finished building will never accidentally reflect an intentional architectural agenda.
-The purpose of Contract Documents is to make what is actually built planned and not accidental.
-Contract Documents make it possible for third parties who are unaware of the design intent and motives to both construct and then evaluate those intentions and motives.
+The purpose of Contract Documents is to make what is built intentional and not accidental.
+Contract Documents make it possible for third parties who are unaware of the designer’s motives and intent to construct and then evaluate those intentions and motives.

 An architectural agenda is generated from intangibles such as a world view, an understanding of human nature, and wisdom.
-But while an architectural agenda cannot be willed into existence, the production of Contract documents is all about the will to do so.
-It is often the interesting case that clients of architecture see the Architect as either designer or as the maker of blueprints.
-It is the responsibility of the Architect to bridge this dichotomy and make clients see that significant architecture cannot be achieved without equally quality design and quality blueprints.
+The Contract Documents transform these insights into a physical building.
+An architectural agenda cannot be willed into existence, the production of Contract Documents is all about the will to do so.
+It is interesting that it is often the case that clients of architecture see the Architect as either designer or as a maker of blueprints – the conceptual and the practical as two poles.
+It is the responsibility of the Architect to unite these two poles and make clients see that significant architecture cannot be achieved without equally quality design and quality blueprints.
 The architect and client must both understand that the design and the design documentation are meaningless without the other.

 The DTS Project House Contract Documents serve the following purposes: